railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	NET-RPC is quite a bit quicker, although you may not notice that on the GTK client in normal use.
 	Open ERP can run XML-RPC, but not NET-RPC, as a secure connection.

-The all-in-one installer also provides a web server, but this was not yet working at the time of writing.

 Resolving errors with a Windows installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^